How to Fix Emails Not Working After a WordPress Migration?

 Implement SPF, DKIM, and DMARC Records

-• SPF: Specifies which mail servers are authorized to send emails on behalf of your domain.
+• SPF: Specifies which mail servers are authorized to send emails on behalf of your domain, and running an EasyDMARC SPF lookup helps confirm that your record matches the intended sending sources.

 • DKIM: Adds a digital signature to your emails to prove they haven’t been tampered with.